-The different MBC methods implemented here are not intended to adjust temporal structures.
+The different MBC methods implemented here, are not intended to adjust temporal structures.
 Indeed, these multivariate procedures adjust multivariate distributions without accounting for any temporal information.
-However, although the temporal structures are not adjusted according to the reference, MBCs necessarily modify the rank sequences of the simulations (Vrac, 2018).
-This modification is not performed in the same way depending on the MBC or the dimensional configuration used and remains therefore to evaluate.
-To do so, 1 d lag Pearson autocorrelations are computed at each grid cell for temperature and precipitation.
+However, although the temporal structures are not adjusted according to the reference, MBCs necessarily modify the rank sequences of the simulations (Vrac,

+- 385 2018).
+This modification is not performed in the same way depending on the MBC or the dimensional configuration used, and remains therefore to evaluate.
+To do so, 1-day lag Pearson autocorrelations are computed at each grid cell for temperature and precipitation.
 The resulting maps of differences with respect to the reference for the different climate datasets are displayed in Fig. 4 (resp.
-Fig. S4) for temperature (resp. precipitation).

-For France, IPSL temperature autocorrelations differences (Fig. 4b1) are small, indicating a relative agreement of IPSL with the WFDEI reference dataset (Fig. 4a1), showing equivalent high values.
-A similar differences map is provided by CDF-t outputs (Fig. 4c1).
+Fig. S4) for temperature (resp. precipitation). - For France, IPSL temperature autocorrelations differences (Fig. 4b1) are small, indicating a relative agreement of IPSL 390 with WFDEI reference dataset (Fig. 4a1), showing equivalent high values.
+Similar differences map are provided by CDF-t outputs (Fig. 4c1).
 It is however not the case for precipitation (Fig. S4c1), for which a decrease of autocorrelation values is observed over France with respect to the reference and to the model.
 Although not observed for temperature, it highlights that the univariate correction could have a non-negligible effect on Pearson autocorrelation.
-Interestingly, 2d- versions (Fig. 4d1, g1, j1 and m1) do not lead to a strong modification of temporal properties with respect to CDF-t.
-However, from one method to another, temporal structure modifications are not equivalent for Spatial- and Full- versions.
-For dOTC and MBCn (Fig. 4h1, i1, k1 and 11), as the number of dimensions increases, the temperature autocorrelations seem to be more and more modified, with intensities of values decreasing slightly from Spatial- to Fullversions.
-This result can also be seen for precipitation in Fig. S4.
-With regard to MRec, its Spatial- version (Fig. 4n1) presents similar results as those obtained from Spatial-dOTC and Spatial-MBCn.
-Also, as expected, Full-MRec outputs (Fig. 401) do not provide sensible results due to the inability of the method to work properly over the whole of France.
-Concerning $R^2D^2$ , as the reference dimension driving the rank sequence is the same between Spatial- and Full- configurations, same differences of autocorrelation maps are obtained for these two versions (Fig. 4e1 and f1).
-Moreover, the autocorrelation value in the grid cell of the reference dimension, i.e., located over Paris for France, is exactly equal to the corresponding one in the CDF-t outputs, by construction.
-Remarkably, as mentioned by Vrac (2018), autocorrelations of the CDF-t outputs are partially reproduced around the specific locations of the reference dimensions for Spatial-RD and Full-RD versions, as evidenced by the lightly shaded area around Paris.
-This reflects the existing spatial correlations between the reference dimension and its local neighborhood, which results in partially reproducing the temporal properties of the model over this area.
-However, for precipitation (Fig. S4e1 and f1), this result is not as clear-cut as it is for temperature, probably due to weaker spatial correlations around Paris for this physical variable.
+Interestingly, 2d-versions (Figs. 4d1, 4g1, 4j1 and 4m1) do not lead to a strong modification of temporal properties with respect to CDF-t.
+However, from one method to another, temporal structure modifications are not equivalent for Spatial- and Full-versions.
+For dOTC and MBCn 395 (Figs. 4h1, 4i1, 4k1 and 4l1), as the number of dimensions increases, the temperature autocorrelations seem to be more and more modified, with intensities of values decreasing slightly from Spatial- to Full-versions.
+This result can also be seen for - precipitation in Fig. S4.
+With regard to MRec, its Spatial-version (Fig. 4n1) presents similar results than those obtained from Spatial-dOTC and Spatial-MBCn.
+Also, and as expected, Full-MRec outputs (Fig. 401) do not provide sensible results due to 400 the inability of the method to work properly over the whole France.
+Concerning R^2D^2 , as the reference dimension driving the rank sequence is the same between Spatial- and Full-configurations, same differences of autocorrelation maps are obtained for these two versions (Figs. 4e1 and 4f1).
+Moreover, autocorrelation value in the grid cell of the reference dimension, i.e. located over Paris for France, is exactly equal to the corresponding one in the CDF-t outputs, by construction.
+Remarkably, as mentioned by Vrac (2018), autocorrelations of the CDF-t outputs are partially reproduced around the specific locations of - the reference dimensions for Spatial- R^2D^2 and Full- R^2D^2 versions, as evidenced by the lightly-shaded area around Paris.
+This 405 reflects the existing spatial correlations between the reference dimension and its local neighbourhood, which results in partially reproducing the temporal properties of the model over this area.
+However, for precipitation (Figs, S4e1 and S4f1), this result is not as clear-cut as it is for temperature, probably due to weaker spatial correlations around Paris for this physical variable.

 In a general way, the same conclusions can be drawn for Brittany, sometimes even better illustrated due to a narrower color scale.
 The results for Full-MRec are easier to interpret.
-They present results similar to those from 2d- and SpatialMRec (Fig. 4o2).
-In particular, this indicates that, contrary to dOTC and MBCn, MRec does not present an increasing modification of temperature autocorrelations from 2d- to Full- versions.
+They present results similar to those from 2d- and Spatial-MRec (Fig. 4o2).
+In particular, it indicates that, contrary to dOTC and MBCn, MRec does not present an increasing modification of temperature autocorrelations from 2d- to Full-versions.